learn-co-students/ttt-7-valid-move-ruby-intro-000/README.md

 ## Helper Methods

-We already have a method, `#position_taken?` that handles the second part of our validation procedure.
+We've already defined a method, `#position_taken?` that handles the second part of our validation procedure (You'll have to re-define it in this lab or copy over the code you've already written).
 Consequently, we can call that method *inside* of our `#valid_move?` method.

 The `#position_taken?` method can thus be referred to as a **helper method**––a method that handles a discrete unit of behavior and is used inside of other methods to carry out a larger task.